Tabing010102/DeepSeekTranslate/README.md

   - Description: Coroutine wait count before reading the response stream, only effective when `UseThreadPool` is `False`

 - **MaxRetries**:
-  - Default: `2`
+  - Default: `1`
-  - Description: Maximum retry attempts when request fails.
+  - Description: Maximum retry attempts when request fails, if empty or parsing fails, `0` is used.
 Stops retrying immediately when encountering 429/503 error

 - **UseThreadPool**:
   - `True` (default): Use thread pool